bunesk/svs/README.md

 In the root directory is a `.env.initial` file.
 Copy this file to the same directory naming it `.env`.
-Then customize the variables for the database configuration to your needs.
+Then customize the variables for the database and LDAP configuration to your needs.

 ### Compiles and hot-reloads for development